- Explain the relationship of dietary lipids to chronic disease.

 What You Can Do

-Do not be sedentary.
+- Balance energy intake with expenditure to maintain a healthy weight.
 Get more exercise on a regular basis.
 Increasing your energy expenditure by just twenty minutes of physical activity at least three times per week will improve your overall health.
 Physical exercise can help you manage or prevent high blood pressure and blood cholesterol levels.
-Regular activity raises H.D.L. while at the same time decreases triacylglycerols and plaque buildup in the arteries.
+Regular activity raises H.D.L. while at the same time decreasing triacylglycerols and plaque buildup in the arteries.
 Calories are burned consistently, making it easier to lose and manage weight.
 Circulation will improve, the body will be better oxygenated, and the heart and blood vessels will function more efficiently.

 - Food cholesterol does not affect blood cholesterol as much as some people think.
 The main causes of unfavorable blood cholesterol values come from an overconsumption of saturated fats and trans fats.